UNEDLabs/moodle-mod_ejsapp/README.txt

    certificate_alias: 	This variable stores the alias given to your trust certificate.

-   sarlab_IP:	  	This variable defines the IP(s) address(es) of the SARLAB system(s) used for
+   sarlab_IP:	  	This variable defines the IP(s) address(es) of the SARLAB system(s) used for managing the access to
-                  	managing the access to the remote laboratories.
+                    the remote laboratories.
 If left empty, the plugin understands that SARLAB is not used.

-   sarlab_port:		This variable defines the port(s) used to communicate with the SARLAB
+   sarlab_port:		This variable defines the port(s) used to communicate with the SARLAB system(s).
+If left empty, the
+                    plugin understands that SARLAB is not used.

+   sarlab_enc_key:	This 16 characters long variable must be configure to match exactly the key set in the SARLAB
                     system(s).
-If left empty, the plugin understands that SARLAB is not used.

-   sarlab_enc_key:	This 16 characters long variable must be configure to match exactly the key set
-		  	        in the SARLAB system(s).

 5. Testing
 ==========
-The "test" directory of ejsapp includes a two EJS applications (one is a java applet and the other one is a javascript simulation) that can be used for testing purposes.
+The "test" directory of ejsapp includes a two EJS applications (one is a java applet and the other one is a javascript application) that can be used for testing purposes.

 6. Authors
 ==========